Sheep farm solar panels: graze, generate and stack SFI income

 Get a quote for solar on your sheep farm

-Free desk-based feasibility from your half-hourly meter data.
+Free desk-based feasibility from your half-hourly meter data, including an agrivoltaic field assessment if you’re considering a graze-under ground-mount array.
 Fixed-price proposal within 7 working days.
 We cover England, Wales, Scotland and Northern Ireland from regional installation hubs.

 Typical sheep farms install at a glance